SandunWebDev/maze-game/README.md

 ## **How To Lint**

-- React Webpack Development Server configured to automatically takes care of "Linting/Code Formattinh" with "ESLint" and "Prettier".
+- React Webpack Development Server configured to automatically takes care of "Linting/Code Formatting" with "ESLint" and "Prettier".
 - But If you want to manually just run `npm run lint`.

 ---